-Originally from Raleigh, NC, Ben Still is an active solo and chamber musician throughout the United States.
-Currently, he is Adjunct Instructor of Saxophone at the University of North Carolina at Charlotte and Instructor of Single Reeds at Lenoir-Rhyne University.
+Additionally, Dr. Still has performed and presented at North American Saxophone Alliance Biennial and Regional Conferences, the Midwest Band and Orchestra Clinic, the International Saxophone Symposium, and Texas Music Educators Association Conference.
 He has performed with the Lubbock Symphony Orchestra, the Midland-Odessa Symphony Orchestra, and the Texas Tech University Symphony Orchestra.
-As a jazz and commercial musician, he has performed with artists such as The Temptations, The Four Tops, Rodney Booth, Steve Lippia, John Riley, Bob McChesney, Rich Perry, James Riggs, Bill Watrous, and Ethan Helm.
+As a jazz and commercial musician, he has performed in ensembles with solo artists such as Rodney Booth, Steve Lippia, John Riley, Bob McChesney, Rich Perry, Jim Riggs, Bill Watrous, and Ethan Helm.

 Dr. Still holds the DMA and MM in performance from Texas Tech University, studying concert saxophone with David Dees and jazz improvisation and arranging with Stephen Jones.
 Prior to moving to Texas, he received his BM in performance from UNC Charlotte, where he studied with Will Campbell and graduated summa cum laude with honors.

 Professionally, Dr. Still holds affiliations with Pi Kappa Lambda, Phi Mu Alpha Sinfonia, Phi Kappa Phi Honor Society, the College Music Society, and the North American Saxophone Alliance.
 Dr. Still is a Conn-Selmer Artist/Clinician and performs on Selmer Paris saxophones and mouthpieces exclusively.